toucansites/try-o-template/README.md

-# Toucan - Try-O theme
+# Toucan - Try-O template

-A premium theme for the Toucan Static Site Generator.
+A premium template for the Toucan Static Site Generator.